-The experiments that motivate our study concern one or more suspended particles in a fluid layer.
-In the case of homeotropic anchoring, particle radii are a few micrometers (much larger than the ~ 10 nm typical defect core sizes in a thermotropic liquid crystal), and cell thicknesses are approximately ten times larger than the particle radius.
-The defect configuration observed is therefore a hyperbolic hedgehog.
-Unlike a Saturn Ring, this configuration breaks reflection symmetry of the suspended particle, and results in its net motion under an applied AC field.
+a Saturn ring, this configuration breaks reflection symmetry of the suspended particle, and results in its net motion under an applied ac field.
 In the case of tangential anchoring, particles feature two diametrically opposed boojums which do not lead to net motion.
 We reiterate, however, that the nematic flows responsible for persistent behavior imaged in experiments appear to be effectively two dimensional at long distances from the particles [13].
 Likewise, the director field imaged is also effectively two dimensional, except in the immediate vicinity of the particles where the third component is not resolved.

-A computational analysis of three dimensional electroosmotic flows in the case of a single suspended particle with homeotropic anchoring has been recently given in Ref.
+A computational analysis of three-dimensional electroosmotic flows in the case of a single suspended particle with homeotropic anchoring has been recently given in Ref.
 [24].
-Due to the computational complexity involved, this study was limited to an axisymmetric configuration, constant (DC) electric field, and zero Ericksen number.
-In order to properly resolve the hyperbolic hedgehog, the director field representation n was replaced by a tensor order parameter Q. With this description the point singularity in n is resolved into a (-1/2)disclination ring of radius small compared with the radius of the particle.
+Due to the computational complexity involved, this study was limited to an axisymmetric configuration, constant (dc) electric field, and zero Ericksen number.
+In order to properly resolve the hyperbolic hedgehog, the director field representation n was replaced by a tensor order parameter Q. With this description, the point singularity in n is resolved into a (-1/2) disclination ring of radius small compared with the radius of the particle.
 Of course, the numerical algorithm must resolve the defect core region, which accounts for the high computational cost of the numerical calculation.
 Also, the size of the computational cell in [24] is only five times the radius of the particle.
 Nevertheless, the numerical calculations reveal a stable hyperbolic hedgehog along with the charge distribution induced by the applied field, and the resulting flow in the nematic.
-Large scale streaming flows are observed, directed from the particle towards the defect near the particle, with the corresponding far field return flow.
+Large scale streaming flows are observed, directed from the particle towards the defect near the particle, with the corresponding far-field return flow.
 The flow is a single, azimuthally symmetric vortex wrapping around the particle.
 The flow which has been observed experimentally around a single sphere is quite different: it comprises six vortices, and the flow near the defect is toward the particle, the opposite of the numerical computation.
-It is one of the goals of the present study to account for this discrepancy.
+It is one of the goals of this study to account for this discrepancy.
 There are several possibilities to examine.
 First, the field used in the experiments is oscillatory.
-Although the frequency is small compared with the other relevant inverse time scales, the structure of the flow induced by either constant or oscillatory body forces is different.
+Although the frequency is small compared with the other relevant inverse timescales, the structure of the flow induced by either constant or oscillatory body forces is different.
 Second, the aspect ratio of the computational cell is much smaller than the lateral aspect ratio used in the experiments, therefore possibly constraining the number of vortices that can be formed.
 Third, the experiments are conducted in a planar cell geometry, not in an axisymmetric cylinder.
 While the director field, and its topological structure, are clearly three dimensional, the flow field appears to be close to two dimensional, and certainly not axisymmetric.

 We therefore report here numerical calculations and some approximate analytic solutions for one or two particles in two spatial dimensions and in configurations in which the lateral dimension is much larger than the particle radius.
-We also examine the effects of nonzero Ericksen number on inter particle interactions.
+We also examine the effects of nonzero Ericksen number on interparticle interactions.

 III.
-SINGLE PARTICLE ELECTROKINETICS
+SINGLE-PARTICLE ELECTROKINETICS

-The results reported in this section correspond to Er = 0 so that the director field decouples from the velocity field (for typical experimental values, $\text{Er} \approx 0.04$ [28]).
-This limit allows the comparison between our numerical results and analytic asymptotic results.
+The results reported in this section correspond to Er = 0 so that the director field decouples from the velocity field (for typical experimental values, $Er \approx 0.04$ [28]).
+This limit allows